 NOTE: Currently Fuller Gym is closed due to COVID-19.
-We are hoping it will open later in the semester.
+It is anticipated to open during the Fall of 2021.

 BU's Fit Rec

 BU's Fitness and Recreation Center (Fit Rec) is located on the Charles River Campus and is easily accessible by the BUS.